 A circle is a closed shape formed by tracing a point that moves in a plane such that its distance from a given point is constant.
-The word circle is derived from the Greek word kirkos, meaning hoop or ring. in this article, we cover the important terms related to circles, their properties, and various circle formulas.
+The word circle is derived from the Greek word kirkos, meaning hoop or ring.
+In this article, we cover the properties of a circle, important terms related to circles, and the various circle formulas.

 Following is a brief outline of the topics that we will cover in this article:

 - Definition of a Circle

 - Important Properties of Circles – Related to Lines

 - Important Properties of Circles – Related to Angles

 - Application of the properties in the GMAT questions